CROI 2027 Chair and Vice Chairs

 Jennifer Jao, MD, MPH

 Dr Jao is the Susan B. DuPree Founders’ Board Professor in Pediatrics and Medicine at the Northwestern University Feinberg School of Medicine and Director of the Section on Pediatric, Adolescent, and Maternal HIV Infection at the Ann and Robert H. Lurie Children’s Hospital of Chicago.
-She is Co-Chair of the International Maternal Pediatric Adolescent AIDS Clinical Trials (IMPAACT) network, as well as Principal Investigator of several NIH-funded clinical and translational studies in both the United States and sub-Saharan Africa evaluating the intersection of maternal child health in the context of HIV.
+She is Co-Chair of the International Maternal Pediatric Adolescent AIDS Clinical Trials (IMPAACT) network, as well as Principal Investigator of several NIH-funded clinical and translational studies in both the United States and sub-Saharan Africa that evaluate the intersection of maternal child health in the context of HIV.

-Research Focus: Perinatal HIV and exposure, cardiometabolic complications of antiretroviral therapy in pregnant individuals with HIV and their children, pediatric HIV cure and remission
+Research Focus: Perinatal HIV and exposure, cardiometabolic complications of antiretroviral therapy in pregnant individuals with HIV and their children, and pediatric HIV cure and remission

 Clare Jolly, PhD